JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - `dungeon`: Dungeon generation and map
 - `game_states`: The GameState enum and the game_over system
 - [HUD](./src/hud/README.md): Heads-up display, including health bar and tooltips
+- `items`: Items that the player can grab and add to their inventory and use later
 - `monsters`: Monsters and their actions
 - [Player](./src/player/README.md).
 - [startup](./src/startup/README.md), including GGRS for multiplayer